jhthompson/bg-hoard/nx-notes.md

     - all applications versions can upgrade angular version at same time for example

-## Drawbacks / Costs:
+## Drawbacks / Costs (without ):

-code collocation: monorepo without tooling like nx
+Code co-location = term for monorepo without tooling like nx

 1. Running unnecessary tests
     - if tooling doesn't know about library dependencies, all tests will have to run all tests when unnecessary